ANU-Exercise/ScrapingOLX/README.md

 # Web Scraping

 ### The Plan
 For this web scraping, I will try to extract mercedes benz used car data (specification and price) from https://olx.co.id.
 I will use beautifulsoup as the tool to extract olx html.
 This web scraping is multipage web scraping.
-From the "mercedes benz" search results, I will extract the title, price, and link to item specifications.
+From the "mercedes benz" search result pages, I will extract the title, price, and link to item specifications.
 After I get them, I will use the link from each of extracted datas to direct me to item / car detail pages to get the car specifications like year, km, varian, model, etc.

 ### About The Data
 ##### Mercedes Benz Search Result Page